 The MDA capabilities are to support analytics of a set of data or analytics for certain PMs, KPIs, trace data, QoE.
 Analytics related to the set of data relies on multiple raw input data enabling an MDA MnS producer to provide more complex MDA output.
 Analytics related to certain PMs, KPIs, trace or QoE data may rely on these specific data.

 MDA MnS consumers may request output for MDA types related to analytics of a set of data or analytics for certain PMs, KPIs, trace or QoE data.
+In case of an MDA MnS consumer requests an MDA output related to a set of data, that MDA MnS consumer can optionally request not necessarily the entire set of data but instead any subset of such data.
 8.2 About analytics

 8.2.1 About enabling data